 Because of how we discuss it, it's easy to focus on living arrangements.
 However, students don't attend boarding school because they need somewhere to live.
 Rather, the living arrangements are a necessity of the kind of instruction that Canadian boarding schools intend.
 "When you're operating within an independent school, in a smaller community, you can focus on values more, developing character and allowing kids to find their own place," says Innes van Nostrand, principal of Appleby College in Oakville, Ontario.
 "And boarding is a hothouse that allows that to happen."
 As such, boarding is less about what it is—schools where students and instructors live together on campus—than the kind of education that living on site, within a community of peers and mentors, can provide.

 While we tend to evaluate schools through objective measures—size, testing results, university placement—a student's fit within a school, and ultimately their academic success, is often dependent on less tangible things, such as feel and culture.
-For some students, simply joining an academic community, one that respects learning, can itself transformative.
+For some students, simply joining an academic community, one that respects learning, can itself be transformative.
 When he enrolled at a boarding school, author John Green says, for the first time in his life, "I became a learner.
 And I became a learner because I found myself in a community of learners.
 I found myself surrounded by people who celebrated intellectualism and engagement … I started to learn, because learning was cool."

-While a majority of the earliest schools began as boys' schools, or with an overt religious affiliation, in time many become co-ed and adapted their curricula to serve a more diverse student population.
+While a majority of the earliest schools began as boys' schools or with an overt religious affiliation, in time, many have become co-ed and adapted their curricula to serve a more diverse student population.
 Bishop's College School, for example, was founded in 1836 as an Anglican boys' school serving the families of the Golden Square Mile, an Anglophone enclave of Montreal.
 The contrast between then and now couldn't be more stark—today the student population is drawn from more than a dozen countries and the full range of cultural and socioeconomic backgrounds.

 Of course, that's true of all boarding schools in Canada today.
 "Walk into any boarding school today," says Anne-Marie Kee, Executive Director of CAIS, "and you'll find a vibrant, highly energized student body, housed in first-rate surroundings and engaged in more activities than you can imagine."